cloudfoundry/cf-deployment/README.md

 - prioritizes readability and meaning to a human operator.
   For instance, only necessary configuration is included.
 - emphasizes security and production-readiness by default.
-  - bosh's `--vars-store` feature is used to generate strong passwords, certs, and keys.
+  - CredHub is used by default
+  to generate strong passwords, certs, and keys.
   There are no default credentials, even in bosh-lite.
   - TLS/SSL features are enabled on every job which supports TLS.